mccannd/AlizarinGame/README.md

 The generator modules section is where I define what rooms are included in the generator.
 If I develop a new room that I want to add, I find the list with the appropriate number of doorways (1, 2, 3, or 4) and click the (+) button.
 This will add a new drop-down menu that allows me to pick out my room.
 Here is what a single, ordinary room module looks like:

 ![](https://4.bp.blogspot.com/-0nKF8eWcumw/WE-BJgYFoII/AAAAAAAAAFk/VxHwiE6teZkS1o73njJraLvLLC2Zxx3IQCLcB/s1600/crossroads.PNG)

+The same is true for the objective rooms, where there are more specific gameplay encounters.
+However, those rooms can cover more than one grid cell.
+I also must specify a start and end room.
+These can also be generalized across multiple cells and even ordinary objective rooms if I want.
+If I developed a story mode, for example, I could make a big setpiece area for the start and end to fit the plot of the level if I wanted.
+And if I wanted to make another tileset altogether, I could just make another blueprint class and fill in the same lists with new modules.